 Live Stream Recording Tutorial: How to Set Up Auto-Archiving

 Ensure that your live stream is being recorded and archived at the same time.
-Capture live streams for playback at a later time without the hassle of any editing and revising with the help of auto-archiving tools from Dacast.
-Before we dive into the live stream recording tutorial, please note that live stream recording will impact your data and transcoding credits usage.
+Capture live streams for playback at a later time without the hassle of any editing and revising with the help of stream archiving tools from Dacast.
+Before we dive into the live stream recording tutorial, please note that live stream archiving will impact your data and transcoding credits usage.
 Your credits will be impacted in the following ways:

 - When you create a recorded file, your available storage will lessen according to the size of the file (i.e. the length of the video).

-With that in mind, let’s get to the live recording tutorial for auto-archiving on Dacast.
+With that in mind, let’s get to the live stream archiving tutorial for Dacast.

 1. Create a Live Channel